 The Youngs brought with them five horses, one pony, three cows, two cats, and two dogs.
 They spent the first three months living in a small shack while their own home was being built on the homestead.

-The weather was very harsh at times, in fact, Mrs. Young can remember when the snow was eight feet deep on the muskeg near their home.
-Also, during the spring and summer an excessive amount of water would prevent any type of travel.
+The weather was very harsh at times, in fact, Mrs Young can remember when the snow was eight feet deep in the muskeg near their home.
+Also, during the spring and summer, an excessive amount of water would prevent any type of travel.
 Another hardship was the flies and mosquitoes in the summer.
 Large outside smudges were built to keep the pests from the cattle and in the evening a small smudge would be lit and carried through the entire house forcing the mosquitoes out the doors.